-Save yourself from the hefty data roaming charges and an unavoidable lecture from your parents by turning off your cellular data.
-When you need to use the internet, whether to post on social media about the progress of your semester overseas or whatever the case may be, just grab a seat in one of the many coffee shops offering free Wifi.
+Save yourself from the hefty data roaming charges by turning off your cellular data.
+When you need to use the internet, whether to post on social media about the progress of your semester overseas or whatever the case may be, grab a seat in one of the many coffee shops offering free WiFi.

-Pakn’Save is especially budget-friendly when you are buying large quantities of groceries at once.
+Pakn’Save is especially budget-friendly when you buy large quantities of groceries.
 So, if you’re planning on hosting a dinner party for your classmates, be sure Pak’nSave is where you purchase all your ingredients!

-Rather than breaking the bank on presents such as these, how about sending your loved ones a photo of the gorgeous landscapes instead?
+Rather than breaking the bank (and space in your suitcase) on presents such as these, how about sending your loved ones a photo of the gorgeous landscapes instead?
 You don’t have to be a professional photographer to snap a shot of the magnificent mountain ranges or coastlines.
 Plus, your loved ones will appreciate being able to grasp a firsthand view of your study abroad sights!